sahilaapna/mm-documentation/docs/getting-started.md

    ```http
    Authorization: Bearer YOUR_ACCESS_TOKEN
    ```
-- Tokens have a 60-minute expiration time - check the dashboard for token validity
+- Tokens have a 60-minute expiration time
 - Generate new tokens through the dashboard interface when needed
 - Never share your access tokens publicly